Our 30 favorite turtleneck sweaters at the movies – Reel

 Steve Buscemi and Peter Stormare in "Fargo", 1996.

-If we do not reveal not the rest of the story , we can, however, focus on Steve Buscemi's style: boots, a sheepskin coat, an almost red turtleneck and pants in the same vein , a good brown belt judiciously separating the two.
-Add a mustache and a chatty character and you will obtain a nervous and truculent character to say the least with the sweet name of Carl Showalter.
+While we won't reveal the rest of the story , we can, however, focus on Steve Buscemi's style: boots, a sheepskin and fur coat, an almost red turtleneck and pants in the same vein , a good brown belt judiciously separating the two.
+Add a mustache and a chatterbox personality and you get a character who is at the very least nervous and colorful with the sweet name of Carl Showalter.

-This is certainly not the most stylish character in our selection, but let's admit that attempting a kind of monochrome in such conditions does not lack panache .
+It's certainly not the most stylish character in our selection, but let's admit that attempting a kind of monochrome in such conditions is not lacking in panache .

 10. The most original: Dominique Pinon in “ Delicatessen ” (Marc Caro & Jean-Pierre Jeunet, 1991)

-If at the beginning of the 90s, the turtleneck was not yet quite back in cinema, the visual style of Jean-Pierre Jeunet's future highly successful films was already there.
+Although the turtleneck had not yet fully returned to cinema in the early 90s, the visual style of Jean-Pierre Jeunet's future blockbuster films was already there.

-While Amélie Poulain's garden gnome patiently bides his time, "Delicatessen" opens the doors to a universe that is both very personal and very stylized.
-There is character, black humor and yellow laughter, nostalgia and burlesque, Prévert and numerous nods to cinema.
+While Amélie Poulain's garden gnome patiently waits for his moment, "Delicatessen" opens the doors to a universe that is both very personal and very stylized.
+There is character, black humor and bitter laughter, nostalgia and burlesque, Prévert and many nods to cinema.

 The story takes place in a building populated by strange characters: there are moo box makers, a frog breeder, a rather creepy authoritarian butcher and many other faces as singular as they are strangely familiar.

-dominique pinon delicatessen caro jeunesse yellow turtleneck sweater
+dominique pinon delicatessen caro jeunet yellow turtleneck sweater

 © Eric Caro / Photo12